Hyperglycemia, or high blood sugar, is an excess of glucose in the bloodstream.

 - Did you have a larger-than-usual meal or snack?

 - Did you calculate your carbohydrate intake correctly?

-- Did you not take enough insulin?
+- Did you take the right amount of insulin?

 - Were you less physically active than usual?